vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 - [What to Do Next](#whatnext)
 - [Example `vic-machine` Command](#example)

+**IMPORTANT**:

+- For information about VCH networking requirements, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).
+- If you use NSX-T Data Center logical switches, it is not mandatory for T1 or T0 routers to be present.
+For container networks, if you need to access container VMs externally, you might need a T1 router to bridge overlay and underlay networks.
+If you only want to validate connections to container VMs via the container network, you do not require T1 and T0 routers.

 ## Advantages of Container Networks<a id="advantages"></a>

 By using container networks, you can connect container VMs to any specific distributed port group or logical switch, which gives the container VMs their own dedicated connection to the network.
 Container networks allow containerized applications to get their own routable IP address and become first class citizens of your datacenter.
 Using container networks provides you with the following advantages: